Welcome to Your Award-Winning Media Center!

 Bachelors Degree in English from Kennesaw State University

-Kelsey Florence is the Media Clerk at PRHS and is a proud GCPS Alumni.
+Kelsey Bengochea is the Media Specialist at PRHS and is a proud GCPS Alumni.
 She has a lifetime love of teaching which she has satisfied by training horses and teaching horseback riding.
 She enjoys spending time outside hiking and exploring as well as reading, watching movies, watching plays and musicals and pretty much all things pop culture!
-She is happily married with two loveable felines and one oversized Bernese mountain dog pup.
+She is happily married with three loveable felines and one oversized Bernese mountain dog pup.

 Ms. Porchae Bryant, Media Clerk

 About Ms. Bryant:

 Bachelors Degree in Exercise Science from Georgia Gwinnett College